instayu/html-5-calander/Windows-8-JavaScript-Runtimes.md

 WebViews are useful for building hybrid apps that, for example, combine a native C# Windows app with web-based content rendering.

-While testing YUI in the IE 10 WebView runtime, we noticed the follow restrictions:
+While testing YUI in the IE 10 WebView runtime, we noticed the following restrictions:

 * Locked down compared to Internet Explorer
 * No JavaScript-to-device APIs (e.g., camera, clipboard, geolocation, etc.)